bonjohen/reagent/README.md

 # Start a new research session
 python main.py -n

+# Generate research questions only
+python main.py -q
 ```

 ## Architecture

-The research agent consists of three specialized agents:
+The research agent consists of four specialized agents:

+1. **Question Generator Agent**: Generates diverse research questions to explore different aspects of the topic
-1. **Planner Agent**: Creates a plan of search queries based on the research topic
+2. **Planner Agent**: Creates a plan of search queries based on the research topic
-2. **Search Agent**: Executes web searches and summarizes the results
+3. **Search Agent**: Executes web searches and summarizes the results
-3. **Writer Agent**: Synthesizes the search results into a comprehensive report
+4. **Writer Agent**: Synthesizes the search results into a comprehensive report

 These agents are orchestrated by the `ResearchManager` class, which handles the flow of information between them.